 The Career Related Learning Experiences get the student out into the community for hands-on real-world exposure.

-Grant College & Career Center
+Navigate College & Career Center

 It can be difficult to find a job in this economy, especially if you are a teenager.
 But it's good to try, and probably the best place to start looking is the Multnomah County Library.
 This is a reputable source and has helpful information on finding a job.